ashleysadventure/Richard-Coeur-De-Lion/poem.md

-Richard the First, Coeur-de-Lion,
+**Richard the First, Coeur-de-Lion,**

 Is a name that we speak of with pride,

 Though he only lived six months in England

 From his birth to the day that he died.

-He spent all his time fighting battles,
+<br>He spent all his time fighting battles,<br>
-Dressed up in most rigid attire,
+<br>Dressed up in most rigid attire,<br>
-For he had his suits made by the Blacksmith,
+<br>For he had his suits made by the Blacksmith,<br>
-And his underwear knitted of wire.
+<br>And his underwear knitted of wire.<br>

-He married a lady from Flanders,
+*He married a lady from Flanders,*
-Berengaria's what they called her;
+*Berengaria's what they called her;*
-She turned out a good wife to Richard,
+*She turned out a good wife to Richard,*
-In spite of a name like that there.
+*In spite of a name like that there.*

-For when he came home from his fighting
+* For when he came home from his fighting
-She'd bandage the wounds in his sconce,
+* She'd bandage the wounds in his sconce,
-And every time a snake bit him
+* And every time a snake bit him
-She'd suck out the poison at once.
+* She'd suck out the poison at once.

 In their 'ouse they'd a minstrel called Blondel
 To amuse them at t'end of the day'